Stacktical/stacktical.github.io/_posts/2020-11-14-suspicious-activity-report-mitigation-plan.md

 ### B) 🤝 Trusted Trading Platforms

-As we're figuring out the ins and outs of the sell-off with the ProBit team, we strongly advise you do not deposit any funds to their service
+**As we are figuring out the ins and outs of the sell-off with the ProBit team, we strongly advise you do not deposit any funds to the exchange, and consider withdrawing your funds as soon as possible.** Here is a list of more reliable, decentralized options:

 | Type        |  | Status           | Exchange